bsch150/terraform-14.1-optional-issue/README.md

-# Demo for TF issue using the new module_variable_optional_attrs experiment
+# Demo for [this TF issue](https://github.com/hashicorp/terraform/issues/27269) using the new module_variable_optional_attrs experiment

 See a trace below.
 I am able to get this error consistently by running `tf plan` in `./broken-with-optional`.